RanKyoto/DE-SAC/README.md

 "Density estimation based Soft Actor-Critic: deep reinforcement learning for static output feedback control with measurement noise"
 Advanced Robotics (2023).(pending review).
 ```
+## Install
+Before implementing our algorithm, we recommend you go through every testing file in the **test** folder to ensure every required Python package has been installed.

 ## Simulation Results